Our Attorneys Will Help You Become Qualified for Medicaid with Qualified Income Trusts in Lexington, KY

 Our Legal Team has a Thorough Understanding of the Legal Guidelines Medicaid Requires

-If you or a loved one has income that exceeds the Medicaid guidelines, the cost savings of having Elder Law Lexington draft and properly execute a QIT pales in comparison to any mistakes you may make using a preprinted form that you may have found on the internet.
+If you or a loved one has income that exceeds the Medicaid guidelines, the cost savings of having Elder Law Lawyers draft and properly execute a QIT pales in comparison to any mistakes you may make using a preprinted form that you may have found on the internet.
 Administering a Qualified Income Trust to maintain Medicaid benefits requires understanding the legal aspects and Medicaid requirements.
-Elder Law Lexington not only drafts the Qualified Income Trust documents, but we also guide you through the process of administering the QIT to preserve the Medicaid eligibility and to help you avoid common mistakes people make.
+Elder Law Lawyers not only drafts the Qualified Income Trust documents, but we also guide you through the process of administering the QIT to preserve the Medicaid eligibility and to help you avoid common mistakes people make.

 It is Important to Understand the Rules of Qualified Income Trusts

 First, such a trust is irrevocable.
 Thus, the trustmaker can't change their mind and undo the trust.
 Second, the trust must provide that, upon the trustmaker's death, the assets of the trust are payable to the state's Medicaid program up to the amount that the agency has expended on the trustmaker's behalf.
 Third, only income is to be placed in the trust.
 Other assets, such as a deed to the house or title to a vehicle, may not be included in a Qualified Income Trust.
-Elder Law Lexington handles a wide range of estate planning needs, including Qualified Income Trusts and other Medicaid trusts.
+Elder Law Lawyers handles a wide range of estate planning needs, including Qualified Income Trusts and other Medicaid trusts.

 Thinking about one's later years may be difficult, especially if chronic issues make it likely that nursing home care will be a possibility.
 Nursing homes are expensive, and paying for long-term care is often a significant drain on one's savings and other assets.
 Insurance can help fill the gap for some people, but many seniors will need the assistance of Medicaid to pay for the nursing home expenses and other health care needs.
-Elder Law Lexington can help you explore your legal options, including trust documents such as a Qualified Income Trust, as you make plans for future needs.
+Elder Law Lawyers can help you explore your legal options, including trust documents such as a Qualified Income Trust, as you make plans for future needs.
 The simple fact is that not everyone who needs long-term care qualifies for government assistance.

 Who Governs the QIT of an Aging Individual on Medicaid?